-- Installation of the Windows operating system Fax Service component - A separate installation and setup of a fax modem in your workstation - · Access to an analog phone line.
+- Installation of the Windows operating system Fax Service component. - A separate installation and setup of a fax modem in your workstation. - Access to an analog phone line.

-In addition, you will also have to set up the cover page information and the number of times that the fax retries to send.
+In addition, you must set up cover page information and specify the number of times to try to send a fax that does not go through immediately.